andyatkinson/andyatkinson.github.io/_posts/2025-06-04-constraint-driven-optimized-responsive-efficient-core-db-design.md

 Did you notice anything missing?
 Do you have other feedback?
 Please [contact me](/contact) with your thoughts.

 ## Thank You
-Over the years, I've learned a lot from [Postgres.fm](https://postgres.fm) hosts [Nikolay](https://postgres.ai) and [Michael](https://www.pgmustard.com), [Lukas](https://pganalyze.com) and [Franck](https://dev.to/franckpachot), as a few leaders that influenced my schema design recommendations.
+Over the years, I've learned a lot from [Postgres.fm](https://postgres.fm) hosts [Nikolay](https://postgres.ai) and [Michael](https://www.pgmustard.com), and other community leaders like [Lukas](https://pganalyze.com) and [Franck](https://dev.to/franckpachot), as they've shaped my database design choices.

-I'm grateful to them for sharing their deep knowledge and experience with the community.
+I'm grateful to them for sharing their knowledge and experience with the community.

 Thanks for reading!